Seteeri/Particle/doc/UI.md

     +...                               +...

-  * Is the cons cell the visua  lization of the vertex?
+  * Is the cons cell the visualization of the vertex?

   * CAR-CDR = quad spaced
   * Vert dist = quad spaced